AhanaPodder97/Analysis_on_Video_Game_Sales_and_Ratings/Project Steps.md

 •	Importing dataset in CSV format from Kaggle into Excel

 ## 2. Data Cleaning and Transformation ##
-•	Check and Remove duplicates
+•	Check and Remove duplicates using Conditional Formatting option present in Excel

-•	Handling missing values by removing them for better reading and analysis as they are raw data imported from Kaggle can’t add any values of our own
+•	Handling missing values by either removing them for better reading and analysis as they are raw data imported from Kaggle can’t add any values of our own or addidng 0 when the data type is numeric or filling the empty text values as 'Not Available'

 •	Correct data types